-What Does it Really Mean to Take the Lord's Name in Vain?
+What It Actually Means to Take the Lord's Name in Vain

 - 2021 4 May

 “Don’t take the Lord’s name in vain.”
 Parents have said this to children.
 One friend has said this to another.
 This is a common phrase within many Christian circles.
 The idea of taking the Lord’s name in vain is so renowned that even nonbelievers have an understanding of this verse.

 People often attribute taking the Lord’s name in vain to mean using the word “God” in conjunction with a curse word.
 Some take this misinterpretation even further by saying that calling on the Lord for trivial purposes is also using His name in vain.
 An example would be someone scaring another and then the scared person says, “Oh my God.”
 Though the initial person’s actions were just a scary prank, the second person should not have said God’s name some would say.